JustinBurrowsDev/Create-Etsy-Search-Page/readme.md

 ## How Did I Over Come Those Challenges?

 By Having the ability to do research on platforms like Google,YouTube, MDN docs, stackoverflow, GitHub, online courses, and reference guides.
-I was able to understand how to use Json data, As well as understand the role that he plays in HTML, CSS and Javascript.
+I was able to understand how to use Json data, As well as understand the role that it plays in HTML, CSS and Javascript.

 ## What Did I Learn?